 This course is designed for Technical Managers, Reservoir Engineers, Reservoir Geologists, Petrophysicist, and Geophysicists.
 This course is also designed for Research and Development Engineers.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.

-Shawket Ghedan is currently a reservoir simulation engineering advisor with CMG.
-He has more than 22 years of both academic and industrial experience in the area of reservoir engineering, management and modeling.
+Shawket Ghedan is currently a Reservoir Simulation Engineering Advisor with CMG.
+He has got more than 22 years of both academic and industrial experience in the area of reservoir engineering, management and modeling.
 Currently, Shawket is supervising and modeling various applications of thermal recovery processes for heavy oil reservoirs as well as modeling oil and gas production form tight and unconventional reservoirs.
-Previously, he held associate professor positions with the Petroleum Institute and University of Baghdad.
-He also held the position of senior reservoir simulation engineering with ADNOC and ADMA.
+Previously, he held associate professor positions with the Petroleum Institute of Abu Dhabi and University of Baghdad.
+He also held senior reservoir simulation positions with ADNOC and ADMA.
 Furthermore, he was senior instructor and consultant with NExT-Schlumberger.
 Shawket is currently interested in the area of thermal recovery processes in carbonate naturally fractured reservoirs and chemical flooding.
 He is also interested in reservoir characterization, and reservoir modeling of waterflooding, and hydrocarbon gas and CO2-compositional flooding, applied especially for carbonate reservoirs.